Muhammad-Hassan-Farid/Framingham-EDA-ML/README.md

 #### pip install numpy pandas matplotlib seaborn scikit-learn

 ### How to Use
-Download dataset from Kaggle: [Download the dataset here](https://www.kaggle.com/datasets/aasheesh200/framingham-heart-study-dataset)
+Download dataset from Kaggle: [Link](https://www.kaggle.com/datasets/aasheesh200/framingham-heart-study-dataset)

 Open the notebook file (Framingham-EDA-ML.ipynb) in Jupyter Notebook, JupyterLab, or any compatible IDE.

 Run the cells sequentially to reproduce the analysis and results.

 Modify the notebook as needed to explore additional analyses or models.

 ### Dataset
 The dataset used in this project is derived from the Framingham Heart Study.
 It includes various demographic, behavioral, and medical features associated with heart disease risk.